shane2710/CS-Fundamentals-Review/data-structures/linked_list/README.md

 From [Wikipedia](https://www.wikiwand.com/en/Linked_list):

-*a linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
+"*a linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 Instead, each element points to the next.
 It is a data structure consisting of a collection of nodes which together represent a sequence.

 In its most basic form, each node contains: data, and a reference (in other words, a link) to the next node in the sequence.
-This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.*
+This structure allows for efficient insertion or removal of elements from any position in the sequence during iteration.*"

 A chain of linked nodes, located in disparate parts of memory.